Oak Room (Plaza Hotel): The Oak Bar

-The Oak Bar is closely associated with the Oak Room and adjoins it but is a separate entity.
-The Oak Bar was established in its current location on the northwest corner of the Plaza Hotel in 1945 when the hotel was owned by Conrad Hilton (or re-established – the area may have been part of the Men's Bar between 1912 and 1920).
+The Oak Bar was closely associated with the Oak Room and adjoined it but was a separate entity.
+The Oak Bar was established in its current location on the northwest corner of the Plaza Hotel in 1945 when the hotel was owned by Conrad Hilton.
+(This may have represented a re-establishment, as the area may have been part of the Men's Bar between 1912 and 1920.)
 At least part, and possibly all, of the area occupied by the Oak Bar had been the offices of E. F. Hutton until the 1945 renovation.

 The Oak Bar is in Tudor Revival style with a plaster ceiling, strapwork, and floral and foliage motifs.
 During the 1945 renovation, a 38 ft oakwood bar was installed. and three Everett Shinn murals were commissioned.
 The murals remain in place.

 History

 It opened in 1907 as the Men's Bar; women would be barred for decades.
 Men used the Men's Bar to talk business, in contrast with the Men's Grill (now the Plaza Hotel's Edwardian Room restaurant), which acted as a social club where business discussion was socially inappropriate.
-The bar closed during Prohibition (1920-1933) during which time it was known as the Café or Oak Lounge.
+The bar closed during Prohibition (1920–1933) during which time it was known as the Café or Oak Lounge.

 The Men's Bar re-opened in 1934 as a restaurant under the name Oak Room.
 Starting in the late 1940s, women were allowed in the Oak Room during the summers.
 By the early 1950s, women were allowed inside the Oak Room and Bar during the evenings year-round, though still barred until 3 p.m. on weekdays, while the stock exchanges operated.
-In February 1969, Betty Friedan and other members of the National Organization for Women staged a protest; the gender restriction was removed a few months later.
+In February 1969, Betty Friedan and other members of the National Organization for Women held a sit-in and then picketed to protest this; the gender restriction was removed a few months later.

 The restaurant closed along with the hotel for renovation in 2005, reopening in 2008 after renovations with interior design by Annabelle Selldorf.

 The restaurant closed in 2011 after a dispute between the owners of the Plaza Hotel (various investors led by the El-Ad Group) and Eli Gindi, owner of the Oak Room and lessee of the Plaza Hotel.
 The hotel alleged that the restaurant owners had failed to pay the rent, among other matters, but a major point of contention was the "Day and Night" parties held on Saturday afternoons.
 These events (crucial to the Oak Room's profitability, bringing in $180,000 in an afternoon) were rowdy and featured loud music, and were described by the hotel's owners as damaging to the hotel's reputation and disturbing to the hotel's guests.